pgryko/code_coffee_algorithms/README.md

 # Self Study

 A collection of small projects for self study.
-The goal is to use these for teaching/demoing in Code & Coffee meetups
+The goal is to use these for teaching/demoing in Code & Coffee meetups, and generally as a reference (especially when it comes to tooling & config).

 Aim is to work through standard algorithm, data structures questions in both python and C++ (both languages due to differences in the way memory is managed).

-I have worked through, written and tested all the code, but I can't guarantee that the code is 100% defect free
+I have worked through, written and tested all the code, but I can't guarantee that the code is 100% defect free (aka don't use in production)

 - [x] Support Tasks
   - [x] Get Unit tests working